Great cities – and great societies – are anchored by great research universities.

 New framework for growth

 Grounded in our campus-wide consultations, the Framework for Growth establishes the principles and focuses of the University of Calgary over the coming decade.
-It is scheduled to be considered by the Board of Governors on Friday, June 18.
-If approved, the framework will serve as the formal definition of the University’s intent, provide a common understanding of our approach and set the parameters under which future initiatives for growth will be considered.
+Now that it is approved, the framework will serve as the formal definition of the University’s intent, provide a common understanding of our approach and set the parameters under which future initiatives for growth will be considered.
 Individual initiatives for growth must still follow routing and approval stages set out in the University of Calgary’s governance processes.

 1. The University of Calgary is a broad-based research institution committed to acting for the public interest.